kitextech/kitextech.github.io/_posts/2020-11-16-wind-catcher.md

 ## Turbine Control

 ### Wind Catcher Turbine Control.
-Wind catcher employs a sofisticated control architecture for it's size.
-In order to pack so much power per mass we need a control system that would be able to accurately control the rotational speeed of the turbine in all wind speeds.
-We included a build in batter into the control box such that the turbine has a place to put excess power in case of the external batteries doesn't accept any more power.
-The power of the wind can quickly change and the build in-battery can also absorb some of this variation.
+Wind catcher employs a sophisticated control architecture for its size.
+To pack so much power per mass we need a control system that would be able to accurately control the rotational speed of the turbine at all wind speeds.
+We included a built-in battery into the control box such that the turbine has a place to put excess power in case of the external batteries don’t accept any more power.
+The power of the wind can quickly change and the built-in battery can also absorb some of this variation.
+Finally, this type of control allows us to optimize the rotational speed of the turbine for any given wind speed increasing power output significantly.
+It also allows us to shut down/slow down in case that the external batteries are already charged saving wear and tear.

-Finally this type of control allows us to optimised the rotational speed of the turbine for any given wind speed increasing power output significantly.
+Finally, this type of control allows us to optimize the rotational speed of the turbine for any given wind speed increasing power output significantly.
 ![WindcatcherControlBox](/graphics/WindcatcherControlBox.png)

 ### SmallWindTurbineControl
-A small wind turbine does not typically come with a build in control system.
-Often a specialised wind turbine MPPT/PWM Controller with both a battery and dump load.
-Since the turbine needs a place to dump it's power if it's windy, but the batteries are already charged.
+A small wind turbine does not typically come with a built-in control system.
+Often a specialized wind turbine MPPT/PWM Controller with both a battery and dump load is used, since the turbine needs a place to dump its power if it's windy, but the batteries are already charged.
 ![SmallWindTurbineControl](/graphics/SmallWindTurbineControl.png)